Zhang Ziqing

 Language poets Charles Bernstein and Hank Lazer, Zen poets Sam Hamill and

 Norman Fischer, and the American Indian poet Duane Big Eagle.
-Zhang’s research
+Zhang’s meetings

-and scholarship led him to write a massive history of 20th Century American
+him to explore the history of 20th century American poetry.

 Beat Studies